graphql-dotnet/server/README.md

 builder interfaces.
 Alternatively, route handlers (such as `MapGet` and `MapPost`) can return a `GraphQLExecutionHttpResult` for direct GraphQL execution, or `ExecutionResultHttpResult` for returning pre-executed GraphQL responses.
-Similarly, `GraphQLExecutionActionResult` and `ExecutionResultActionResult` classes are added for returning GraphQL responses from controller actions.
+Similarly, `GraphQLExecutionActionResult` and `ExecutionResultActionResult` classes can be used to return GraphQL responses from controller actions.

 Authorization is also supported with the included `AuthorizationValidationRule`.
 It will